 After steaming the kuih bakul, allow it to cool to room temperature.
 Leave it to dry for 2-3 days before keeping it refrigerated in an airtight container or freezer bag.
 It is best to keep kuih bakul with a food grade silica gel pack to prevent moisture that would encourage mold growth.

 When nian gao is not properly dried and immediately kept refrigerated, moisture would appear and this encourages mold growth.
 Should that happens, use a damp cloth to wipe it off before storing it again using the suggested method explained above.

 Kuih bakul is abundantly found in supermarkets during this time of the year.
 It is given to relatives and friends as gifts for its auspicious meanings.
 I especially love those which are home made compared to those that are made commercially.
 This kuih keeps very well if refrigerated.
 You can then process it further and make it into fried kuih bakul or steamed kuih Bbakul.

 Lots of patience is needed here and there is no shortcut to it.
 There are some taboos associated with the making of kuih bakul.
 It is believed that women having their menses would fail to churn out a perfect kuih bakul.
 There should be no bickering or quarrels during the cooking process for that would also cause the kuih to fail.
 Well, so much for the superstitions but am not taking any chances since much effort is put into creating this kuih.

 Nian Gao is also known as: Glutinous Rice CakeKuih BakulNin Gou年糕Kue KeranjangTi Kwe

 Pour the mixture carefully into the container to get rid of air bubbles.
 Steam the mixture for 10-12 hours with a piece of cloth over the container.
-Allow the steamed glutinous rice cake (Kuih Bakul) to sit for 2-3 days before consuming.
+Allow the steamed glutinous rice cake to sit for 2-3 days before consuming.